Advertisement

 4. Sadio Mane – Senegal

 Sadio Mane is the second-best African player on our list of top Players in the Premier League from a foreign land.
-In 2014, Sadio Mane made his PL debut with Southampton from Red Bull Salzburg.
-With his blistering speed and scoring ability, Sadio instantly became a club’s showstopper.
-In 2016, he moved to Liverpool under Jürgen Klopp’s system.
+In 2014, Sadio Mane made his Premier League debut for Southampton after joining the english club from Red Bull Salzburg.
+With his blistering speed and scoring ability, Sadio instantly became the club’s showstopper.
+In 2016, he moved to the most successful EPL club Liverpool, under Jurgen Klopp’s system.

 He helped the club to win the UEFA Champions League in 2019 and the Premier League in 2020.
 One of the top performers of PL, Sadio Mane, became a two-time Golden Boot winner in 2019 and 2022.
-His success at Liverpool in the PL made Sadio Mané the top African player in the league.
+His success at Liverpool in the PL made Sadio Mané the top African player in Premier League.

 ---|---|---|---|---|---|